flightcontrolhq/superjson/README.md

 ## Backstory

 At [Blitz](https://github.com/blitz-js/blitz), we have struggled with the limitations of JSON.
-Modern databases often store complex types, like Date objects, but it impossible to easily `stringify` your responses without converting any object types to strings.
-Moreover, you often have to keep track of which fields you need to convert back to objects in your client!
+We often find ourselves working with `Date`, `Map`, `Set` or `BigInt`, but `JSON.stringify` doesn't support any of them without going through the hassle of converting manually!

 Superjson solves these issues by providing a thin wrapper over `JSON.stringify` and `JSON.parse`.
 Look at the difference between manually converting invalid fields, and using Superjson to handle this for you: